-Scholars will receive progress reports and report cards at the end of each academic term.
-Progress reports and report cards are mailed home and shared with scholars and their Advisor.
+Scholars will receive progress reports at the midpoint and report cards at the end of each academic term.
+Progress reports and report cards are mailed home and shared with scholars and their PPM.
 This ensures that scholars can update their Individual Learning Plan swiftly and adjust where needed to accelerate to graduation.
-Scholars will conference and review goals and graduation plans with their advisor each time these are published.
-Adult supporters are encouraged to connect with Advisors throughout the year to review progress and develop support plans for scholars.
+Scholars will conference and review goals and graduation plans with PPM each time these are published.
+Adult supporters are encouraged to connect with PPM throughout the year to review progress and develop support plans for scholars.